d-stprix/alpaca-data-prep/README.md

 </td></tr> </table>

-\* Number of consecutive candles of the same color (positive and negative values for bullish and bearish candles respectively)
+\* Number of consecutive candles of the same color (positive and negative values for bullish and bearish candles respectively). \
 \** Part of the Ichimoku Cloud Indicator.

 **Daily Indicators with Associated Dictionary Key:**